The Creative Craft Show

 Lynda Monk – stand K03

-Lynda is a mixed-media textile artist, tutor and author of four books, and is available for workshops and talks.
+Lynda is a mixed-media textile artist, tutor and author of four books, who regularly gives workshops and talks.
 On her stand she will be demonstrating some of her latest techniques.

 Dionne Swift – stand K07